dengage-tech/dengage-react-sdk/README.md

 ### Subscription
 ****Subscription is a process which is triggered by sending subscription event to Dengage.
 It contains necessary informations about application to send push notifications to clients.****

 Subscriptions are self managed by dEngage SDK and subcription cycle starts with Prompting user permission.
-SDK will automaticlly send subscription events under following circumstances;
+SDK will automaticlly send subscription events under following circumstances:

 - Setting Contact key
 - Setting Token